Afkerian/sockets-message-application/README.md

 -   Execute makefile both in server and client folder
 -   Change the ip-address that is provided by default "192.168.100.36" for the equipment you are going to use as a server.
 -   Do the above step for each of the client files, client1 and client2
--   Finally run the server executable, secure client1 and client2
+-   Finally, run the server executable, secure client1 and client2
 -   Write the first message to client1 and immediately the server will send your message to client 2, where client2 will send the message to the server and the server the message to client1 and so on.
 -   Lastly, if you want to terminate the communication from any client you have, you just need to type exit